webfx-demos/.github/profile/README.md

 ## Featured demos

-In addition to be directly playable in the browser, these featured demos are also published on Google Play and App Store.
+In addition to be directly playable in the browser, the featured demos are also published on Google Play and App Store.
 You can install them on 64-bit devices (if you're not sure if your device is 32-bit or 64-bit, check out this [list](https://iosref.com/ram-processor) for iOS, or this [app](https://play.google.com/store/apps/details?id=com.danielpolish.a64bitchecker&hl=en&gl=US) for Android).

 ### Graphical demos